MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 | [accentColor](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview#accentColor?context=/microsoft-365-copilot/extensibility/context) | A color to use with and as a background for your outline icons, in [RGB hex value](https://developer.mozilla.org/docs/Web/CSS/CSS_colors/Color_picker_tool), for example `#4464ee`.|
 | *Definitions for specific app capabilities* | A definition for each app capability, such as personal tabs ([staticTabs](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview#staticTabs?context=/microsoft-365-copilot/extensibility/context)), message extensions ([composeExtensions](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview#composeExtensions?context=/microsoft-365-copilot/extensibility/context)), or [bots](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview#bots?context=/microsoft-365-copilot/extensibility/context).
 Declarative agents and API plugins are defined under the [copilotAgents](#copilotagents-definitions) node.

-The following example shows an app manifest with placeholder sections at the end for message extension and declarative agent app capabilities:
+The following example shows an app manifest with placeholder sections at the end for message extension and declarative agent app capabilities.

 ```json
 {